diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/1st/canyoncrossroads.md

 a medium-sized city located in a basin-and-range valley. named for its picturesque butte (not butt) where redtail hawks nest.

-despite the drier climate, redtail supports a vibrant agricultural industry thanks to mountain runoff from both sides and groundwater specialists.
+despite the drier climate, redtail supports a vibrant agricultural industry thanks to channeled mountain runoff from both sides and the work of groundwater specialists.

-canyon crossroads is roughly two hours away by train.
+canyon crossroads is vaguely two hours away by train going uphill, and one hour downhill.

 ## existing media